 It doesn’t take much to delight a child.
 Especially when it comes to stocking stuffers, where a little can go a long way.
 Simply giving young kiddos a bunch of wrapped up doodads and trinkets will (theoretically) keep them occupied for hours.
 But whether you’re shopping for your 5-year-old nephew, your best friend’s newborn, your own kid — or all three — finding those doodads and trinkets, even if they’re small, can be understandably tricky.
 To help you fill your shopping cart in one fell swoop, we’ve rounded up a bunch of toys, books, and other goodies (a lot of which we’ve written about before) for the little ones in your life.
-And to make things even easier: all are under $20, and all are from Amazon.
-(For more — and more substantial — gifts for youngsters, check out our guide to this year’s hottest gifts for kids.
-But you might want to hurry, as things are going fast.)
+To make things even easier: All are under $30 and are available from Amazon (but we’ve found some of them elsewhere, too, for those who like to shop around).
+And for you last-minute shoppers out there, we made sure that, as of today, everything ships in time for delivery by Christmas.
+(But don’t dillydally, because this delivery window shrinks with each passing day.)
+For more — and more substantial — gifts for youngsters, check out our guide to this year’s hottest gifts for kids.

 My toddler adores these friction-motor-powered construction vehicles that go farther than any other toy cars he owns and require only a few pushes to propel them forward.
 They come in a set of four and each one is perfectly sized for a stocking.

 This adorable family of tuxedo cats from Calico Critters is one of our favorite gifts to give 3-year-olds.
 It includes a mother cat named Natalie, a father called Mason, and two sisters, Lily and Rose, all of whom have removable clothing and moveable arms, legs, and heads.

 What’s cuter than a baby in a pair of Wayfarers?
 A baby in a pair of WeeFarers (which come with an adjustable strap and a carrying pouch).